-The School of Nursing maintains a library of software and videotapes.
-Videos are to be checked- out with the School of Nursing secretary.
-The student checking-out the material will leave an ID (driver's license or UAM ID) with the Secretary until he or she returns the material.
+The SON maintains a library of technology and video resources.
+Video resources are to be checked- out with the SON Administrative Specialist.
+The student checking out the material will leave an ID (driver's license or UAM ID) with the Administrative Specialist until he or she returns the material.
 Only single copies of videos are available, so group viewing is encouraged.
 The student who checks out the material is held responsible for its care and return.
 All materials released to students are to be used in Sorrells Hall.